TeamGleason/punt37/README.md

   - Returns 200 if the app is running
   - Future: Returns 401 if the auth password is incorrect
 - `curl -v -X PUNT37 testcomputer.local:63737`
+  - Returns 200 if the reboot is successful, 500 if reboot failed
+  - Future: Returns 401 if the auth password is incorrect
+- `curl -v -X PUT -d "PUNT37" testcomputer.local:63737`
-  - Returns 200 if the reboot is successful, otherwise 500
+  - Returns 200 if the reboot is successful, 400 if a string other than PUNT37 is sent, 500 if reboot failed
   - Future: Returns 401 if the auth password is incorrect

 ### Features